Short-Term Rental Ordinance

 Among other things.

-Due to the highly restrictive and overly aggressive regulations adopted by Clark County and the State of Nevada, we filed a lawsuit on August 3, 2022 against Clark County, the Clark County Commissioners, and the State of Nevada.
+Due to these and other highly restrictive and overly aggressive provisions in the short-term rental ordinance adopted by Clark County and the State of Nevada, our lawsuit was filed on August 3, 2022 against Clark County, the Clark County Commissioners, and the State of Nevada.
 Our lawsuit seeks to protect private property owners' Constitutional rights and freedoms and their ability to rent on a short-term basis.
+This is an on-going lawsuit and we still need to raise more funds to keep the fight in court and take it to the highest court in our State, the Nevada Supreme Court.

 Clark County's ordinance and Nevada's STR law are considered the most restrictive and punitive STR regulations in the United States.
-Support our fight by donating to our legal fund by clicking HERE.
+Donate to our legal fund HERE.

 Read Our Lawsuit filed, Click HERE.